ast-grep/ast-grep/website/guide/introduction.md

 You can start from writing a oneliner to rewrite code at command line with minimal investment.
 Later if you see some code smell recurrently appear in your projects, you can write a linter rule in YAML with a few patterns combined.
 Finally if you are a library author or framework designer, astgrep provide programmatic interface to rewrite or transpile code efficiently.

 ### Pragmatism
 ast-grep comes with batteries included.
-Interactive code modification is available .Linter and language server work out of box when you install the command line tool.
+Interactive code modification is available.
+Linter and language server work out of box when you install the command line tool.
 Astgrep is also shipped with test à for rule authors.